 Disneyland guests can play "Space Paranoids" in a Tomorrowland souvenir store, in the back near the Space Mountain exit.
 The game currently sits next to a "Tron" arcade game, and near several "Fix-It Felix Jr." arcade games.
 "FLN" holds all of the high scores.

-The 'pulsing' flicker in some scenes in the computer world were the accidental result of a mix up during production.
+The "pulsing" flicker in some scenes in the computer world were the accidental result of a mix up during production.
 Each B&W 65mm frame of the film was printed on 20"x16" Kodalith high contrast film as high contrast positives which were then used to print as high contrast negatives.
-These positives and negatives were then colourised and used in the film.
+These positives and negatives were then colorized and used in the film.
 The Kodalith was produced by Kodak in the necessary size as a special order and the film boxes numbered in order of each batch produced so that there was a consistent film speed if used in order.
-However this was misunderstood by the Tron crew and they were used in any random order which resulted in some frames being brighter/darker than others and resulted in the flickers as the film speed varied.
-Once this was found out, the film was used in order of production to minimise the effect, but in the end the producers actually added in more flickers and 'zinger' sounds to represent the computer world glitching as Steven Lisberger described it.
-However he digitally removed them from the 2011 Blu-ray release as they were not in his original vision of the film and he believed they detracted from the quality.
+However, this was misunderstood by the Tron crew and they were used in any random order which resulted in some frames being brighter/darker than others and resulted in the flickers as the film speed varied.
+Once this was found out, the film was used in order of production to minimize the effect, but in the end the producers actually added in more flickers and "zinger" sounds to represent the computer world glitching as Steven Lisberger described it.
+However, he digitally removed them from the 2011 Blu-ray release as they were not in his original vision of the film and he believed they detracted from the quality.

 At the time, computers could generate static images, but could not automatically put them into motion.
 Thus, the coordinates for each image, such as a lightcycle, had to be entered for each individual frame.
 It took 600 coordinates to get 4 seconds of film.
 Each of these coordinates was entered into the computer by hand by the filmmakers.